DanielBMarkham/Info-Ops/manuscript/chapter3.md

 Let's say you were solving a problem, perhaps creating a new product for weasel farmers.
 The Sapir-Whorf school would advise you to become part of the weasel-farming world.
 Live and breathe the life of a weasel farmer!
 Of course they would also tell you to understand the formal science needed to make the product.
 The Chomsky guys would tell you to gather as much information as possible about weasel farming, tagging the information and how it's structured into a formal system, a "language of the weasel farmer".
 Of course they would also tell you to understand the formal science needed to make the product.
 They might even suggest that there is a mapping between the information you learned and the product you're building.

-If you've been around computer programming for any length of time, this might should sound familiar.
+If you've been around computer programming for any length of time, this might sound familiar.
 The SW folks are the ones telling you how important it is to be as close as you can with the user of the product.
 Nothing can take the place of that!
 The structuralist folks are the ones telling you how programming is just a matter of mapping the language of the user into the language of the computer.

 Anybody remember Model-Driven Development?[^3-3] The idea was that using the Unified Modeling Language, we could construct a model of how concepts existed in the mind of the people we were trying to help.
 Then?
 There was a somewhat magical transform that happened that mapped the symbols and structures from the user to the computer.
 Everything was about symbols, grammar, and mappings.

 [^3-3]: There was a whole suite of technologies based on models and transforms.
-MDA, MDD, and some others.
+MDA, MDD, OCL, and some others.
 Wiki is a good place to start exploring. [https://en.wikipedia.org/wiki/Model-driven_engineering](https://en.wikipedia.org/wiki/Model-driven_engineering)

 It's a natural instinct to want to immediately start organizing towards a goal.

 In the movie we see this happening almost as soon as the aliens arrive.
-The military wants to know: are they going to attack?
+The military wants to know: Are they going to attack?
 What are their plans?
 Are they peaceful?
 They have specific questions from their world that they want answers to from the alien's world.

 Remember Socrates!